EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 The example below builds on the example in {{example-without-optimization}}, while additionally relying on the two following optimizations.

-* The access token is not separately uploaded to the /authz-info endpoint at the RS, but rather included in the EAD_1 field of EDHOC message_1 sent by the Client to the RS.
+* The access token is not separately uploaded to the /authz-info endpoint at RS, but rather included in the EAD_1 field of EDHOC message_1 sent by the C to RS.

-* The Client uses the EDHOC+OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}} is used, when running EDHOC both with the AS and with the RS.
+* The Client uses the EDHOC+OSCORE request defined in {{I-D.ietf-core-oscore-edhoc}} is used, when running EDHOC both with AS and with RS.

-These two optimizations used together result in the most efficient interaction between the Client and RS, as consisting of only two roundtrips to upload the access token, run EDHOC and access the protected resource at the RS.
+These two optimizations used together result in the most efficient interaction between the C and RS, as consisting of only two roundtrips to upload the access token, run EDHOC and access the protected resource at RS.

-Also, a further optimization is used upon uploading a second access token to the RS, following the expiration of the first one.
+Also, a further optimization is used upon uploading a second access token to RS, following the expiration of the first one.
 That is, after posting the second access token, the Client and RS do not run EDHOC again, but rather EDHOC-KeyUpdate() and EDHOC-Exporter() building on the same, previously completed EDHOC execution.

 ~~~~~~~~~~~~~~~~~~~~~~~
     C                                 AS                             RS